tmohammad78/learning/react/Hooks/useState/README.md

 If you want to avoid this rule and change that immediatly you can use flushSync
 ```

-* for updating an array or an object you should replace that for changing reference and not mute that and change just a propoerty you want.
+To update a object or array state, you should mute a fresh object or array, you can not change property directly. you can not mute the init data just you can replace it with new one. so for arrays use functions without mutation.